tidepool-org/development/cmd/README.md

 ```

 ### GitHub
-In order to update your Git configuration repo with the tags of new versions of Docker images that you use, you must provide a [GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) that provides
+In order to update your Git configuration repo with the tags of new versions of Docker images that you use, you must provide a [GitHub personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) with repo scope to access private repositories.
-write access to the GitHub configuration repository:

 ```bash
 export GITHUB_TOKEN=....